Shubhamtribhuvan8/EasyBank/README.md

 https://nodejs.org/

 # Set up the Backend:
-Clone the repository containing the backend code.
+Clone the repository `https://github.com/Shubhamtribhuvan8/EasyBank.git` containing the backend code.

-Navigate to the backend directory in your terminal.
+Navigate to the backend directory in your terminal `cd backend`.

 Install the dependencies by running the command: `npm install`

 Configure the database connection by updating the database credentials in the configuration file.

-Start the backend server by running the command: `npm start`
+Start the backend server by running the command: `npm start or nodemon`

 # Set up the Frontend:
-Clone the repository containing the frontend code.
+Clone the repository `https://github.com/Shubhamtribhuvan8/EasyBank.git` containing the frontend code.

-Navigate to the frontend directory in your terminal.
+Navigate to the frontend directory in your terminal `cd frontend`.

 Install the dependencies by running the command: `npm install`